vaaski/telegram-ytdl/README.md

 format that contains both video and audio.
 This is meant to work together with a self-hosted Telegram bot API server, so that the upload limit for bots is increased from 50MB to 2GB.

+Because content sites change often (especially TikTok!), the bot uses the nightly build of yt-dlp to always get the latest resolvers.
+It will also auto-update yt-dlp every night as long as you don't set `YTDL_AUTOUPDATE` to `"false"`.

 The instance hosted by me is no longer available for public use, but you can simply host your own instance.

 ## Hosting